-Firstly, you just need to double check that what you’ve got is definitely a county court judgment (CCJ) form.
-Does your form matches all three points on our checklist below?
+Importantly, you need to double check that what you’ve received is definitely from a County Court.
+Does your form match all three points in our checklist?

 - There's a royal crest and the title 'Claim Form' in the top left hand corner

 - There’s a court stamp or 'seal' and the name of a court in the top right hand corner

 - 'N1' is printed in the bottom right hand corner

 If all of these things are shown then you’ve received a County Court claim form.
 This means your creditor has asked for a County Court judgment (CCJ) which will order you to pay back the debt.

 If the form you’ve received doesn’t have all three of these features you should contact the creditor or the court that sent it to you and ask them about it, or contact us for advice.

 A County Court judgment (CCJ) is a court order sent by a County Court to collect money you owe on a debt.
 It’s one of the actions your creditors can take in the debt collection process.